 This middle grade adventure novel is complete at 65,000 words and Collamore is currently looking for representation.

 Cherry, a thirteen year-old girl living in near seclusion on the White River, spends her days shelling for mussel pearls to help support her family.
-The last thing she is looking for is adventure but after crossing paths with a stranger and weathering a tragic loss, she embarks on a journey to escape the grips of grief.
+After crossing paths with a stranger and weathering a tragic loss, she embarks on a journey to escape the grips of grief.
 What she finds is an unfamiliar world that tests her anchors of right and wrong and opens her eyes to wider possibilities.

-If you have comments or ideas on my Snippets posts, I'd LOVE to hear from you (as long as you keep it respectful).
+If you have comments or ideas on my Snippets posts, I'd love to hear from you.

 If you are a literary agent interested in my work, please contact me via the message box to the left.